bokachsub/powershell_scripts/README.md

 ```
 Website-Exists  -websiteName 'anyName'  # returns 'True' if website exists

-Create-Website -websiteName 'anyName' # creates website if it does not exist
+Create-Website -websiteName 'Some-Web-Site' -bindings '@{protocol="http";bindingInformation=":80:Some-Web-Site"}' -physicalPath 'c:\Default-Web-Site' # creates website if it does not exist

+Drop-Website -websiteName 'Some-Web-Site' # drops website if that website found

 ```